 If general, a person must apply for asylum during his first year in the United States.
 However, there are many exceptions to this rule.

-If a person is applying for asylum at the USCIS Asylum Office in Anaheim, they would be wise to hire an experienced Los Angeles Asylum Lawyer to assist them with their case.
-The asylum lawyer should help assemble their application and accompany them to their interview in Anaheim, or to their Immigration Court in downtown Los Angeles.
+If a person is applying for asylum at an USCIS Asylum Office, they would be wise to hire an experienced Los Angeles Asylum Lawyer to assist them with their case.
+The asylum lawyer should help assemble their application and accompany them to their interview in Tustin, or to their Immigration Court in downtown Los Angeles.

 We hope that our video answers many of your questions about the asylum process.